How SAP Leonardo IoT Helps Businesses Better Their Outcomes

 14 Aug, 2018

-Digital transformation is here to stay.
+Digital Transformation and the IoTDigital transformation is here to stay.
 A key enabler of this transformation is the IoT or Internet of Things.
 The IoT or the concept of embedding sensors in connected machines and enabling them to transmit data is not a new idea by any means.
 So what changed in the past decade or so?
 For one, we are more connected than ever before with connectivity becoming ubiquitous and the increasing proliferation of Internet protocols.
 Sensors have become cheaper and power consumption more affordable.
-As a result, every “thing,” ranging from factory equipment to you’re the light bulb in your home, is now connected and sharing data.
+As a result, every “thing,” ranging from factory equipment to the light bulb in your home, is now connected and sharing data.

 Concurrent advances in Cloud and Big Data technologies have vastly improved the efficiency to gather, process, and analyze and make sense of large volumes of data.
 The most widely used approach is to IoT data to the cloud.
 Then analytics, data science, and machine learning techniques are applied to the data to help spot anomalies, detect issues early, predict probable issues and optimize operations.
 “Intelligent edge solutions” keep data processing at the edge of the network while addressing latency, relevance, and security.